jonmatthis/jonmatthis/docs/freemocap-curriculum-bot-draft/modules/1000-intro/1000-overview.md

 ## Prerequisites

-None - this is the entry point to the curriculum.
+None - this is the entry point to the curriculum!

-## Deliverable

-*To be specified by instructor*

 ## Next Steps